-Attending the tribute on Monday 20th June at County Hall to see the flag raised were:
+Attending the tribute on Monday 19 June at County Hall, to see the flag raised were:

-Councillor Chris Rogers, Chairman of Worcestershire County Council
+Councillor Alan Amos, Vice-Chairman of Worcestershire County Council

 Councillor Richard Morris, Chair of Worcestershire’s Armed Forces Covenant Partnership

-Every year, the County Council join in with this tradition by raising the armed forces Flag outside County Hall to publicly honour and recognise all the men and women from across the county, who are a part of the Armed Forces community, as well as those from the UK and around the world.
+Every year, Worcestershire County Council raises the Armed Forces flag outside County Hall to publicly honour and recognise all the men and women from across the county, who are a part of the Armed Forces community, as well as those from the UK and around the world.

-Short speeches were given at the ceremony by The Vice Lord-Lieutenant of Worcestershire and current chairman, Councillor Chris Rogers.
+Short speeches were given at the ceremony by the Vice Lord-Lieutenant, Dr Greenall and chairman, Councillor Kyle Daisley.

 #SaluteOurForces is a social media campaign where businesses and the public can post and dedicate their salutes online.

-To find out more please visit the Armed Forces Day website.
+For more info, please visit the Salute Our Forces pages of the Armed Forces Day website.